lanceyao-research/SciLinkLLM/README.md

 - Python 3.11+
 - ASE (Atomic Simulation Environment)
 - OpenCV and Pillow for image processing
-- Transformer and model file
+- Transformers (https://pypi.org/project/transformers/) and model files (https://huggingface.co/google/gemma-3-12b-it)

 ## How to use